-Why Selena Gomez & Justin Beiber Haven’t Posted A Single Photo On Instagram Together
+Why Selena Gomez & Justin Bieber Haven’t Posted A Single Photo On Instagram Together

 — Cosmopolitan (@Cosmopolitan) November 10, 2017

 Before long, Selena was bombarded with messages coming from fans and critics alike.
-The remarks were a mixed bunch, with some applauding the move while others admonished Gomez for what they think she did to The Weeknd.
+The remarks were a mixed bunch, with some applauding the move while others admonishing Gomez for what they think she did to The Weeknd.

 If they're happy that's all that matters. ❤️ https://t.co/OFwlxljP2v